Yakir Gabay: Aroundtown SA and Grand City Properties S.A.

 In mid-2012, Gabay issued Grand City Properties SA, a residential company, at a company value of €150 million and price share of €2.7.
 The issue is considered most successful on the Frankfurt Stock Exchange.
 The company is traded on prime standard segment of the Frankfurt stock exchange, with total assets over €10 billion and at a market cap of €3.6 billion with price share of €20 (as of December 2020), and is included in the major stock indices such as MDAX.

 In mid-2015, Gabay listed the shares of Aroundtown SA in both Euronext Paris and the Frankfurt Stock Exchange, at a company value of €1.5 billion and share price of €3.2.
 The listing was successful with more than doubling of the share price to 6.2 in December 2020 The company is traded on the prime standard segment of Frankfurt stock exchange, at a market value of €10 billion (as of December 2020) and is included in the main stock indices such as MDAX.

 Aroundtown SA and Grand City Properties are both ranked by Standard & Poor's Global Ratings BBB +.

 Merger with TLG

 Aroundtown which is the largest listed commercial real estate company in Germany, merged in February 2020 with TLG Immobilien AG which was traded on the Frankfurt Stock Exchange with market cap of over €3 billion.
 The merged company Aroundtown SA is traded on the prime standard segment of Frankfurt stock exchange, at a market value of €10 billion (as of December 2020) and is included in the main stock indices such as MDAX.
 As of Q3 2020 total assets of Aroundtown are over €32 billion.

 Gabay held 36% of the shares of Aroundtown SA.

-In September 2019 Gabay sold €1.5 worth of Aroundtown shares which reduced his holdings in Aroundtown to 10% as of December 2020.
+In September 2019 Gabay sold €1.5 worth of Aroundtown shares which reduced his holdings in Aroundtown to around 15% as of January 2026.
 Aroundtown SA owns 40 percent of Grand City Properties, whose portfolio includes 60,000 apartments in Germany and over 3,000 in London.